 If imposing disciplinary action is taking longer than anticipated, what should I do?

 |Send the employee a letter stating that there is a delay and the reasons why.|

 - Tips from the top: Senior NSW public sector managers discuss the challenges of preventing corruption, ICAC, Sydney, April 1999.
 Section on "Challenge #3: Taking effective action against corrupt conduct", pp. 19â€“20

 - Use and misuse of public sector resources - Tip sheet for managers, ICAC, Sydney, February 2008.
 (For examples of various disciplinary action that could be applied in regard to misuse of public resources).

 - Australian Standard AS 4811-2006, Employment Screening, Standards Australia, July 2006

-- The Personnel Handbook, Department of Premier and Cabinet, July 2009, Chapter 9 deals with management of conduct and performace.
+- The Personnel Handbook, NSW Public Service Commission, deals with management of conduct and performance.

 - Memorandum No.19 94-35, Suspension of Public Employees from Duty, NSW Department of Premier and Cabinet, 7 October 1994